ballerina-platform/module-ballerinax-java.jms/docs/spec/spec.md

 isolated remote function receiveNoWait() returns jms:Message|jms:Error?;
 ```

-To mark a JMS message as received, `acknowledge` function can be used.
+To mark a JMS message as received, the `acknowledge` function can be used.
 ```ballerina
 # Mark a JMS message as received.
 # ```